-ADDITIONAL ADMINISTRATION ISSUES YES МО Could there be property, assets or life insurance not yet identified?
-If so, consider the following: Look at the "points" feature on credit cards and "miles" with airlines to see if they are transferable.
-Check for safe deposit boxes but be sure to follow probate rules before opening.
+ASH FLOW ISSUES YES NO ADDITIONAL ADMINISTRATION ISSUES s any residual income expected from dividends or interest? f so, this could result in the estate having to be reopened.
+Could there be property, assets or life insurance not yet identified?
+If so, consider the following: s there any outstanding money owed to the deceased person or to the estate?
+Look at the "points" feature on credit cards and "miles" with airlines to see if they are transferable.
+Check for safe deposit boxes but be sure to follow probate rules Are there any final expenses or fees payable by the estate?
+This includes debts, taxes, probate costs, attorney, accountant, and executor fees, etc. Check for safe deposit boxes but be sufe to follow probate rules before opening.
 Search state agencies and unclaimed property sites that are run by many state treasurers.
-If there is a federal estate tax liability, was the total value of the estate on the date of death greater than the value at six months after the date of death?
+ASSET & DEBT ISSUES YES NO > If there is a federal estate tax liability, was the total value of the estate on the date of death greater than the value at six Are there any debts that still need to be paid by the estate?
+Ensure that all valid creditor claims have been settled and the preditor claim period has been closed. months after the date of death?
 If so, you may elect on Form 706 to use the alternate valuation date to reduce estate taxes, valuing all assets as of six months after the date of death (unless sold within that period).
-Did the deceased person leave a surviving spouse and any unused federal estate and gift tax exclusion amount, and might the surviving spouse's net worth exceed their own exclusion amount (\$12.92 million, if no lifetime use)?
-If so, Form 706 should be filed so that the surviving spouse can claim portability of the deceased person's unused estate tax exemption (even if a 706 is not otherwise required).
+Was the deceased person a Medicaid recipient?
+If so, ensure that any estate recovery proceedings are settled.
+Did the deceased person leave a surviving spouse and any unused federal estate and gift tax exclusion amount, and might the surviving spouse's net worth exceed their own Does any property need to be liquidated before distributing the proceeds of the estate to the heirs?
+If so, liquidate according to any obligations, maximizing net proceeds and tax efficiency. exclusion amount (\$13.99 million, if no lifetime use)?
+If so, Form 706 should be filed so that the surviving spouse can claim portability of the deceased person's unused estate tax exemption Do any assets need to be retitled or distributed in kind? (even if a 706 is not otherwise required).
 If a 706 is filed only to elect portability, it is due within five years of the date of death.
+Did the deceased person reach their Required Beginning Date or (if they had an inherited IRA) were they taking an RMD at the time of their death?
+If so, beneficiaries must take any remaining RMD amount for the year of death before the end of the year.
 Are any beneficiaries disclaiming their inheritance?
 If so, the disclaiming of assets generally must be completed within nine months of the date of death.
 Note the special requirements to make a qualified disclaimer.
-If probate occurred in multiple states, are there ancillary issues that need to be resolved?
+Did the deceased person live in a continuing care retirement community?
+If so, look to see if there are refundable entrance fees. > If probate occurred in multiple states, are there ancillary issues that need to be resolved?
 Are there digital assets that should be preserved and/or distributed?
 Did the deceased person have dependent children?
 If so, consider financial strategies to protect the children's interests, in accordance with the deceased person's wishes.
 Did the deceased person have spousal or child payment obligations?
 If so, consider measures to satisfy these obligations.